awdavies/AQIStatus/README.md

 Then you should have `AQI Status Checker` installed on your phone.

 Once you run it, enable all location permissions.
-You'll then be presented with some options that do _absolutely nothing_ right now.
-Starting the app will then open a notification that will get the AQI in your immediate area once per minute (ish).
+You'll then be presented with some simple options for updating the update frequency.

+Starting the app will open a notification that will get the AQI in your immediate area once per minute (ish).
 Then just leave the app in the background and you're good to go.

 ## Caveats